memphisx/netcheck-api/README.md

 *   Follow the official documentation to install [Docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/).

+*   Install Java 17 and maven (It is recommended to install both through [SDKMan](https://sdkman.io/))

 *   copy `database.env.example` to `database.env` and change the credentials for the db to something more appropriate.
-This env file is going to be used both by the postgress docker container to init the db as well as the netcheck app in order to connect to it.
+This env file is going to be used both by the postgres docker container to init the db and the netcheck app in order to connect to it.

 *   copy `.env.example` to `.env`.
 The default values are enough for connecting to the db in the previous step.